weburnit/php-oop/README.md

 1. Write a command
   * to request the data from the last 3 days from nasa api
-  * reponse contains count of NEOs
+  * response contains count of NEOs
   * persist the values in your DB (mongoDB)
   * Define the document as follows:
     * date